 You can use the walk-in centre if you need an urgent medical appointment on the sameday and you cannot get one at your own GP practice.
 Staff can treat minor illnesses, cuts and grazes, minor scalds and burns, bites, ear and throat infections and other common health problems.

-Shakespeare Medical Centre, Burmantofts Health Centre, Cromwell Mt, Leeds LS9 7TA in Burmantofts, East Leeds (LS9) is open 8am – 8pm every day (including all bank holidays) and you don’t to be registered or have an appointment.
+Shakespeare Medical Centre, Burmantofts Health Centre, Cromwell Mt, Leeds LS9 7TA in Burmantofts, East Leeds (LS9) is open 8am – 8pm every day (including all bank holidays) and you don’t need to be registered or have an appointment.

 What to do in an emergency